EmiliaLopez/FIFA21_DA_PROJECT/README.md

 5. **Predicting Market Value**: splitting data into Features, train/Test Split data, transform data for training a Linear Regression model, train and test models using normalized and standardized numerical data.
 6. **Summarize results/conclusions**.

+## Technologies

+During the project I used Python 3.8 as programming language and the following libraries:

+- Pandas
+- Numpy
+- Scipy
+- Matplotlib
+- Seaborn
+- Sklearn